 In 2021, we expanded our global footprint and client base through our acquisitions of Bisnode Business Information Group AB (Bisnode), NetWise Data, LLC (NetWise) and Eyeota Holdings Pte.
-Ltd. (Eyeota), which increased our global client base across and expanded and enhanced our Data Cloud.
-In 2022, with our strategic transformation well underway, we continued integrating these recently acquired businesses and enhancing our existing businesses to expand the growth of our industry-leading presence in North America, our established presence in the United Kingdom, Ireland, Nordics (Sweden, Norway, Denmark and Finland), DACH (Germany, Austria and Switzerland), Central and Eastern Europe, Greater China and India through our majority or wholly-owned subsidiaries, and our broader global presence through our Worldwide Network alliances.

-Our business continues to transform and progress toward the achievement of our multi-year strategy.
-We believe that our unique mix of high-quality revenues, blue chip client base, increasing innovation, strong profitability and disciplined capital allocation differentiate us through our ability to continue delivering in modulating economic conditions.
+Ltd. (Eyeota), which increased our global client base and expanded and enhanced our Data Cloud.
+We continue to focus on the integration of these businesses, enhancing our data and technology, and continued innovation of new and existing solutions to grow our industry-leading presence in North America, our established presence in the U.K., Northern Europe, Central Europe, Greater China and India, and our broader global presence through our Worldwide Network alliances.
+As we continue to execute on our multi-year transformation strategy, we believe that our unique mix of high-quality revenues, blue chip client base, and focus on innovation, strong profitability and disciplined capital allocation differentiate us through our ability to continue delivering strong performance in modulating economic conditions.